Parabolic Deligne-Lusztig varieties

 \subsection{Two examples}

-In two cases we show a picture of the category associated to the centralizer of a periodic element.
+In two cases we show a picture of the category associated with the centralizer of a periodic element.

-We first look at $\cC=B^+(W(D_4))$ and $\bw\in\cC$ such that $\bw^2=\Delta$; following Corollary \ref{70g}(i) we describe the component of $\bw$ in the category $\cyc\cC^\Phi$.
+We first look at the case of a $(4,2)$-periodic element $\bw\in B^+(W(D_4))$; by Proposition \ref{6970 for B}(i) we may assume $\bw^2=\bw_0$; following Proposition \ref{6970 for B}(i) we describe the monoid $(\cyc B^+(\bw))^{\bw_0}$, in our case equal to $\cyc B^+(\bw)$ since $\bw_0$ is central.
 As in Theorem \ref{good for D_n}, we choose $\bw$ given by the word in the generators $123423$ where the labeling of the Coxeter diagram is

 $\nnode{1}\edge\vertbar{3}{2}\edge\nnode{4}$